cirosantilli/db/mysql.md

     DESC db.tbl;

-which after `USE` can be writen as:
+which after `USE` can be written as:

     DESC tbl;

-If a default database is not selected, ommiting the database will produce an error.
+If a default database is not selected, omitting the database will produce an error.

 Get current default database:

     SELECT DATABASE();

-#table
+# Table operations

-List all tables in current db:
+List all tables in current DB:

     SHOW TABLES;

-List all tables in given db named `db`:
+List all tables in given DB named `db`:

     SHOW TABLES IN db;

-##create table
+## CREATE TABLE

 Create a new table with the given columns: